 5. Block Distractions

 Create a daily planner and divide tasks into 30-minute segments.
-Fully immerse yourself in each task during its time frame, resisting all distractions.
+Fully immerse yourself in each task during its time frame, blocking all distractions.
 After each half-hour, take a 5-minute break to listen to music or watch a video, then repeat.
-This method will not only block distractions but help eliminate procrastination as well.
+This method will not only resist distractions but help eliminate procrastination as well.

 Besides, you can use a Google WiFi VPN to add an extra layer of protection by limiting access to certain content while ensuring privacy.